District School No. 7

-District School No. 7, also known as "The Little Red Schoolhouse", is an historic one-room school building located at Coeymans Hollow in Albany County, New York.
+District School No. 7, also known as "The Little Red Schoolhouse", is a historic one-room school building located at Coeymans Hollow in Albany County, New York.
 It was built in 1879 and is a single-story, rectangular brick building, three bays by three bays in the Italianate style.
 It features a shingle-clad gable roof surmounted by an open belfry.
-It features overhanging roof eaves and ornate door and window hood molds.
+It features overhanging roof eaves and ornate door and window hood moulds.
 School use ceased in 1957.
 It houses the Little Red Schoolhouse Historical Society.

 It was listed on the National Register of Historic Places in 1996.